rmulvey/bridgepoint/doc-bridgepoint/notes/4896_scoped_enum/4896_scoped_enum.ant.md

 will not be resolved as part of this work as it is outside the scope of the requirements to fix existing bugs.

+6.4 Define and create unit tests for this work.

 ### 9. Acceptance Test